darvdev/Coinapp/README.md

-# Coinapp
+# What is Coinapp?
-Pisonet timer software for Windows operating system.
+Coinapp is a PISONET timer software with device (Arduino) for Windows operating system.

 Required device: Arduino Uno / Arduino Nano with installed appropriate firmware.